tmtsoftware/esw/docs/src/main/eswcomponents/sequencer/sequencer.md

 # Sequencers

+## Introduction

+Sequencers are OMOA components and must therefore contain the same basic functionality expected of all OMOA components.
+This includes:

+* Supporting the component lifecycle.
+* Registering itself in the Location Service.
+* Using CSW to communicate with other components.

+The core of each Sequencer is a Sequence Component, a reusable framework component which is used to construct a Sequencer as an OMOA component.
+Please refer @ref:[Sequencer Component](../sequencecomponent/sequence-component.md) for details about Sequence Component.

 Sequencers all use the same component framework.
 What makes a Sequencer unique is the Script it is loaded with.
 A Sequencer is a Sequence Component configured with a specific Script.
 The Script is written with a specific observing mode (or set of common observing modes) in mind.
 Which observing modes a Script can support is up to the developer, but the intention is that a Script can be